River Mill Elementary

 About Trevor Syring

-Hello, my name is Trevor Syring and I serve as the vice-principal at River Mill Elementary and Clackamas River Elementary.
+Hello, my name is Trevor Syring and I serve as the vice-principal at River Mill Elementary.
 I started my career in the Estacada School District back in 1997 as a teacher.
 I had the privilege of teaching 2 – 4th grade for 18 years.
 I then moved to the High School and served as Vice-Principal and Athletic Director for four years.
-This year starts my 23rd year in education within the Estacada School District.
-I have been trained in the DuFour Model Professional Learning Communities, Response to Interventions, standards based grading, and first aid/cpr certification.
+This year starts my 25th year in education within the Estacada School District.
+I have been trained in the DuFour Model Professional Learning Communities, Response to Interventions, Responsive Classrooms, standards based grading, and first aid/cpr certification.
 Estacada is a great place to live and a great place to work within the district!

 I was raised and grew up in Oregon and graduated from Mt.
 Hood Christian High School in 1991.
 I then received my Bachelors Degree from Northwest University in Kirkland, Washington and then earned my Masters Degree in Administration from Concordia University in Portland, Oregon.
 I am currently furthering my education through the Continuing Administrative License at Portland State University.